 The University of Sheffield’s statement on industrial action and dispute resolution

 - The experience of our students will be paramount and our approach will reflect our commitment to ensure that students receive an outstanding education and experience at the University of Sheffield.

-- If industrial action is taken, we will respond appropriately on the basis of the principles outlined above.
-Partial performance of any kind cannot be accepted.
-This applies equally to all staff, whether they are part of the academic or support communities.
+- If industrial action is taken, we will respond appropriately on the basis of the principles outlined above and seek to minimise the impact on students and other key stakeholders.

 - Those staff who participate in industrial action will be made aware of the consequences of doing so by the relevant trade union, including the impact on their contract of employment and potentially pay.
 The University will ensure this is clear for all staff considering taking industrial action and will signpost them to this position statement.

 - Partial performance which breaches the explicit or implied terms of the contract of employment will lead to up to 100% of pay being withheld per day of partial performance, taking into account the impact on the university's performance and/or to its students and other stakeholders.